 The Program in Theory

 The PhD in music theory is characterized both by a deep involvement in the inner workings of music and by an engagement with the wider philosophical, cultural and psychological questions surrounding music.
-Our PhDs typically apply for the theory program with a “minor” in either composition or musicology.
 The program reflects this interdisciplinary interest of our students, and seeks to explore the links of music theory to other areas of critical engagement, while providing our theorists with the specialized skills they require.

-Our theory faculty is enhanced on a regular basis by exciting visiting faculty, which complement our existing research and teaching strengths in interesting new ways.
-Recent visitors have included Allan Keiler (Brandeis), Fred Lerdahl (Columbia), Allen Forte (Yale), Ellie Hisama (Columbia)--as well as Brian Ferneyhough (Stanford), Helmut Lachenmann (Stuttgart) and Harrison Birtwistle (London).
+Our theory faculty is enhanced on a regular basis by exciting visiting faculty, who complement our existing research and teaching strengths in interesting new ways.
+Recent visitors have included Allan Keiler (Brandeis), Fred Lerdahl (Columbia), Allen Forte (Yale), Ellie Hisama (Columbia), and Martin Scherzinger (NYU)—as well as Brian Ferneyhough (Stanford), Helmut Lachenmann (Stuttgart), and Harrison Birtwistle (London).

 The Program in Composition

 Harvard’s program in composition is designed to give students the time and opportunity to develop as composers by offering general musical guidance as well as specific individual criticism of their works.
-The program is centered around students’ achieving clarity of expression through developing their command of compositional technique.
-In addition, acquaintance with the literature of the past Graduate Study in Music and present through analysis and performance is considered indispensable.
+The program is centered on students’ achieving clarity of expression through developing their command of compositional technique.
+In addition, acquaintance with the literature of the past and present through analysis and performance is considered indispensable.
 Most courses are seminars and deal with specific topics or student works.
-On the completion of preparatory training and the passing of the General Examinations, PhD dissertations comprising a substantial portfolio between five to seven pieces of varied scoring and length may be submitted.
+The student typically spends the first two years in the department on coursework.
+The third and fourth years are devoted to work on the dissertation and teaching, as well as active participation in composition colloquia and Harvard Group for New Music concerts.
+Composers may spend one term during their fourth year at another art institution or university if a particular research project or artistic residency can be obtained.
+On the completion of preparatory training and the passing of the General Examinations (during the summer before the third year), PhD dissertations comprising a substantial portfolio between five and seven pieces of varied scoring and length may be submitted.